ishwar6/my-own-redis-in-python/docs/approach.md

 2) "/tmp/redis-data"
 Although CONFIG GET can fetch multiple parameters at a time, the tester will only send CONFIG GET commands with one parameter at a time.

-You don't need to read the RDB file in this stage, you only need to store dir and dbfilename.
+we don't need to read the RDB file in this stage, we only need to store dir and dbfilename.
 Reading from the file will be covered in later stages.

 Stage - 10
-You can remove persistence logic now and go back to stage-8 code to maintain simplicity
+we can remove persistence logic now and go back to stage-8 code to maintain simplicity

-In this stage, you'll add support for the TYPE command.
+In this stage, we'll add support for the TYPE command.

 The TYPE command
 The TYPE command returns the type of value stored at a given key.